 12pm

-Skills for 2030: Re-tooling the Property Professional for ESG & AI
+Skills for 2030: Re-tooling the property professional for ESG and AI

 The demand for ‘T-shaped’ professionals – deeply technical yet broadly savvy – has never been greater.